+Expla classi

+^ To kn

+ately arour

+Safety First! • can

+enviro

+• reco

+- that o

+N • can

+AE Share

+differ

+night

+the m

-Sater What should the child do or say?
+What should the child do or say?

 Explain to the children how it's important that they pay attention to age classification because it's there for a reason.

-To know about keeping safe near roads, rail, water, building sites and around fireworks. can identify and assess the level of risk of different activities in the local environment recognise that in some situations there may pressure to behave in a way that doesn't feel safe can identify some ways to respond to unhelpful pressure Share a selection of scenarios with children doing different activities in different places such as roads, railways, building sites, bonfire night.(include dares or peer pressure) Rank the activities as to which are the most risky and which are the least risky and why.
+To know about keeping safe near roads, rail, water, building sites and around fireworks.

+- can identify and assess the level of risk of different activities in the local environment - recognise that in some situations there may pressure to behave in a way that doesn't feel safe - can identify some ways to respond to unhelpful pressure

+Share a selection of scenarios with children doing different activities in different places such as roads, railways, building sites, bonfire night. (include dares or peer pressure) Rank the activities as to which are the most risky and which are the least risky and why.

 When we feel pressured to do something, it can make us behave in a way which may not be safe.

 Share some of the scenarios in more detail - what are the possible options to do here and what would the consequences be for each of those options?

 Pupils should discuss the options they would choose and why.

 Share some key information about staying safe around water.

-Staying Safe Around Water PowerPoint (teacher made) - Twinkl how to predict, assess and manage risk in different situations about hazards (including fire risks) that may cause harm, injury or risk in the home and what they can do reduce risks and keep safe strategies for keeping safe in the local environment or unfamiliar places (rail, water, road) and firework safety; safe use of digital devices when out and about about what is meant by first aid; basic techniques for dealing with common injuries how to respond and react in an emergency situation; how to identify situations that may require the emergency services; know how to contact them and what to say Basic List some simple rules for staying safe in outside environments.
-Advanced Explain some of the situations looked at in the lesson - what the possible options would be to do in this and the possible consequences of those.
-Satesy To know what to do in an emergency and basic emergency first aid procedures. • are able to assess what to do in an emergency • can carry out some simple first aid procedures for different needs • can demonstrate how to ask for help from a range of emergency services Mini First Aid Book this session where possible.
+Staying Safe Around Water PowerPoint (teacher made) - Twinkl

+To know what to do in an emergency and basic emergency first aid procedures.

+- are able to assess what to do in an emergency - can carry out some simple first aid procedures for different needs - can demonstrate how to ask for help from a range of emergency services

+Mini First Aid

+Book this session where possible.

 Pupils should categorise examples of emergencies and non-emergencies and consider whether they would need the emergency services.

 Pupils should learn about how to call the emergency services using 999 and what information they would need to give to an operator if needed.

+how to predict, assess and manage risk in different situations about hazards (including fire risks) that may cause harm, injury or risk in the home and what they can do reduce risks and keep safe strategies for keeping safe in the local environment or unfamiliar places (rail, water, road) and firework safety; safe use of digital devices when out and about about what is meant by first aid; basic techniques for dealing with common injuries2 how to respond and react in an emergency situation; how to identify situations that may require the emergency services; know how to contact them and what to say

+List some simple rules for staying safe in outside environments.

+Explain some of the situations looked at in the lesson - what the possible options would be to do in this and the possible consequences of those.

-Basic What is the number to phone for an emergency?
+What is the number to phone for an emergency?

 What information would you need to give?

-Advanced Explain some first aid procedures to use for different needs and emergencies.
+Explain some first aid procedures to use for different needs and emergencies.